OI-wiki/i18n/docs/basic/binary.md

 Of course, maximizing the minimum value follows the same rule.

 The bisection method turns a problem of finding extreme values into a decision problem (use a binary search to find it).
 Like enumeration, we are enumerating all possible answers.
 Now because of the monotonicity, we no longer need to enumerate one by one.
 Instead, using the bisection method, we can have a more optimal method to solve the "maximizing minimum" and "minimizing maximum" problems.
-This solution has also called "bisectioning answers", and will commonly seen in problem-solving reports.
+This method was also called "bisection answer", and is commonly seen in solutions.

 ### Binary Search in STL

 One thing worth noting is that for an ordered array you can use `std::lower_bound()` to find [the first number greater than or equal to your value](http://www.cplusplus.com/reference/algorithm/lower_bound/), and `std::upper_bound()` to find the [first greater than the number of your value](https://en.cppreference.com/w/cpp/algorithm/upper_bound).

-Please note that it must be an ordered array, otherwise the answer is wrong.
+Please note that it must be an ordered array, otherwise the solution is wrong.

 For detailed usage, please refer to [STL](../lang/csl/index.md) 。

-### Bisection solution
+### Bisection answer

-When solving questions, we often consider enumerating answers and then check whether the value is correct.
+When solving problems, we often consider enumerating answers and then check whether the value is correct.
 If we replace the enumeration here with a bisection method, it becomes a "bisection answer".

-Let’s take a look at a sample question [Luogu P1873 Cut Tree](https://www.luogu.com.cn/problem/P1873) (original link in Chinese).
-We can enumerate the answers from 1 to 1000000000 (1 billion), but this naive solution certainly would not receive full marks.
+Let’s take a look at a sample problem [Luogu P1873 Cut Tree](https://www.luogu.com.cn/problem/P1873) (original link in Chinese).
+We can enumerate the answers from 1 to 1000000000 (1 billion), but this naive approach certainly would not receive full marks.
 Because running from 1 to 1 billion is too time-consuming.
 We can divide the answer from 100 to 1 billion, and check the feasibility every time (usually using the greedy method). **This is the bisection answer**.

-The example solution for practice question is listed below:
+The example answer for practice problem is listed below:

 ```cpp
 int a[1000005];